redmerten/react-quiz-app/README.md

-Offered to help a friend with a bike store build a new site.
+Offered to help a friend with a bike shop build a new site.

 Current site is WoodsideBikeShop.com.
 How can I go wrong?
+New site is resting at woodside-bike-shop.herokuapp.com waiting for a few photos and blogs

+This is a mobile friendly site using owner provided photos.
-The owner does not want a store, barely wants to be contacted (I convinced him to add a call button), etc so there is very little data involved.
-I did add a wordpress site and plan to add a query feature when there is some blog volume.
+It's a pretty simple site.
+I added a wordpress site and plan to add a query feature when there is some blog volume.
 I set up the site so online purchases can be added later.

 I wanted to learn something from doing this site since it is so simple.
 I decided to up my design skills so added grid, flexbox, and animation on scroll.
-It's sooooo over animated.
-I'll make sure it's mobile forward this week.
+I'm not a designer.
+Don't judge.

 I played with several npm styling packages and used some components from BlueprintJS.
 Hoping for a real complete component package in 2018.
 No one is quite there yet.

 Stack:
-Node, Mongo (set up but not used yet), React, Redux
+React, Redux, Node, Mongo (set up but not used yet).

 Libraries/Tools:
 Create React App,